Johnny Depp's Ex-Fiancée Jennifer Grey Shares Reaction to Amber Heard Trial - E! Online

 The 62-year-old actress added, "I just think it's sad and I wish it was resolved and I just wish everybody well."

 Depp, 58, is suing his ex-wife Heard, 36, in a $50 million lawsuit over a 2018 essay she wrote for the Washington Post, in which she described herself as a "public figure representing domestic abuse" but never mentioned the Pirates of the Caribbean actor by name.
-In court documents, his attorneys have argued that the op-ed was part of an "elaborate hoax" created "to advance her career."
+In court documents, his attorneys have argued that Heard's op-ed was part of an "elaborate hoax" created "to advance her career."

 Heard is countersuing Depp, who she was married to from 2015 to 2017, for $100 million in damages.